LFoster03/smart-store-07/README.md

 Legend: Gender

-Highlight: Use bold colors to highlight large segments.

 Why this chart?: Reveals if loyalty and value are tied to certain demographic traits.

 3. Category Preferences of High-Value Customers
-Title: Preferred Product Categories of High-Value Customers

 Chart Type: Pie Chart or Horizontal Bar Chart